Why Go Solar?

 Federal Tax Credits

-The federal solar tax credit, known as the investment tax credit (ITC), allows you to deduct thirty percent (30%) of the cost of installing a solar energy system from your federal taxes.
+The federal solar tax credit, known as the investment tax credit (ITC), allows you to deduct twenty six percent (26%) of the cost of installing a solar energy system from your federal taxes.
 The ITC applies to both residential and commercial (business) systems, and there is no cap on its value.